MikyoungJun/bivariatehawkes/data/README.txt

 ### Covariate information ###
-1) Population:  xxx
+1) Population: from the World Pop project, https://hub.worldpop.org/geodata/summary?id=24771 (resolution of approximately 1km at the equator)
-2)  https://hub.worldpop.org/geodata/summary?id=24771 (resolution of approximately 1km at the equator)
+2) Elevation: from an R package, elevatr.

 Check out data_process.R in this directory for examples on how we processed the data.